Will the Nuggets cover the spread vs. the Rockets? Promo Codes, Betting Trends, Records ATS

 Nuggets Betting Records & Stats

+- So far this season, the Nuggets have compiled a 7-11-0 record against the spread.

+- Denver has won 11, or 64.7%, of the 17 games it has played as the favorite this season.

-- Denver has entered the game as favorites 15 times this season and won 10, or 66.7%, of those games.
+- Denver has been at least a -250 moneyline favorite six times this season and won all of those games.

+- The implied probability of a win from the Nuggets, based on the moneyline, is 71.4%.

 Looking for NBA tickets?
 Head to Ticketmaster today and see your team live!